surveycto/baseline-integer/README.md

 | `show-formatted` appearance | No |

 **Note about the keyboard on iOS:**
 iOS has a less-consistent way of determining which on-screen keyboard to display than Android.
 If you plan on using this plug-in on iOS, you should test your form on the actual iOS device that you plan on using.
-If the wrong keyboard appears (for example, if there is no decimal button available), you may supply an optional parameter to the plug-in to set the keyboard type manually.
+If the wrong keyboard appears (for example, if there is no minus button available), you may supply an optional parameter to the plug-in to set the keyboard type manually.

 | Parameter key | Parameter value |
 | --- | --- |